Netcracker/KubeMarine/documentation/LoadBalancing.md

 This approach has the following limitations:

 * Adding a new hostname might require to re-issue the certificate, if the new hostname does not match any previous wildcard SANs.
-* Connections from the Nginx Ingress Controller to applications are through HTTP; thus, without an encryption.
+* Connections from the Envoy Gateway (or Nginx Ingress Controller) to applications are through HTTP; thus, without an encryption.
 * L7 load balancing options can be customized through "ingress" resources only.

-### How to Install
+### How to Install Nginx Ingress Controller (Not Recommended)

+Nginx Ingress controller is installed by default, so you do not need to enable this plugin explicitly.

 To enable TLS termination on Nginx Ingress Controller using the default certificate, it is required to customize the "nginx" plugin with a custom default certificate.
 This can be done during:

 * Installation; for details, refer to [nginx plugin installation](/documentation/Installation.md#nginx-ingress-controller).
 * On an already installed Nginx Ingress Controller, using the `certs_renew` maintenance procedure.
 For details, refer to [certificate renew maintenance procedure](/documentation/Maintenance.md#configuring-certificate-renew-procedure-for-nginx-ingress-controller).

+**Important**: The default certificate should be issued to wildcard hostnames, so that it can be used for all ingresses.

+### How to Install Envoy Gateway (Recommended)

+Envoy Gateway currently is not installed by default, you need to provide additional configuration in `cluster.yaml` to install it.
+To install Envoy Gateway with TLS termination using the default certificate, refer to [envoy-gateway plugin installation section](/documentation/Installation.md#envoy-gateway).

+On an already installed Envoy Gateway, certificates could be installed or renewed using the `certs_renew` maintenance procedure.
+For details, refer to [certificate renew maintenance procedure](/documentation/Maintenance.md#configuring-certificate-renew-procedure-for-envoy-gateway).

 **Important**: The default certificate should be issued to wildcard hostnames, so that it can be used for all ingresses.